portsoc/quine/README.md

 ### Steps

 #### Edit
-1. Login to Github (you will need to register if you ave not already).
+1. Login to Github (you will need to register if you have not already).
 1. **Fork** this repo (it's in the top right corner of [the repo page](https://github.com/portsoc/quine.git)).
 2. Clone your fork of this repo using git:
 ```zsh